-The Constitution of the Company calls for one-third $\binom{1}{3}$ of the Directors other than the CEO (or if their number is not a multiple of three (3), then the number nearest to one-third $\binom{1}{3}$) are to retire from office by rotation at annual general meetings.
-Based on the last election of the Directors in office, the NC has recommended that Mr Soeryadjaya and Mr Buckler, who being eligible, be nominated for re-election at the AGM and the Board has accepted its recommendations.
-Mr Soeryadjaya will, upon re-election as a Director, remain as the non-executive Chairman of the Company.
-Mr Buckler will, upon re-election as a Director, remain as an independent Director of the Company, Chairman of the NC and the RC, and a member of the AC.
-Both Directors retiring by rotation have consented to continue in office and will be submitting themselves for re-election at the AGM.
+The Constitution of the Company calls for one-third (1/3) of the Directors other than the CEO (or if their number is not a multiple of three (3), then the number nearest to one-third (1/3) are to retire from office by rotation at annual general meetings.
+Based on the last election of the Directors in office, the NC has recommended that Mr Lim and Mr Low, who being eligible, be nominated for re-election at the AGM and the Board has accepted its recommendations.
+As mentioned above, Mr Lim will not be seeking re-election.
+Mr Low will, upon re-election as a Director and subject to shareholders' approval under the Two-Tiered Vote, remain as a Lead Independent Director of the Company, the Chairman of the AC, and a member of the NC and RC.
+He has consented to continue in office and will be submitting himself for re-election at the AGM.

 With effect from 1 January 2019, Rule 720(5) of the SGX-ST Listing Manual requires all Directors, including executive Directors, to submit themselves for re-nomination and re-appointment at least once every three (3) years.
-The NC will take this requirement into account and if relevant, re-nominate the CEO for re-appointment no later than 31 December 2021 in line with Transitional Practice Note 3 issued by the SGX-ST.
+Notwithstanding Regulation 95 of the Company's Constitution that excludes the CEO, Managing Director, and or any person holding an equivalent position from retirement by rotation, the NC has nominated Mr Tjia for re-appointment at the forthcoming AGM in line with Rule 720(5) of the SGX-ST Listing Manual and Transitional Practice Note 3 issued by the SGX-ST, and the Board has accepted its recommendations.

-The key information pursuant to Appendix 7.4.1 of the SGX-ST Listing Manual relating to the two (2) Directors proposed to be re-elected at the forthcoming AGM is set out as follows:
+The key information pursuant to Appendix 7.4.1 of the SGX-ST Listing Manual relating to the three (3) Directors proposed to be re-elected at the forthcoming AGM is set out as follows: